Martha's Vineyard Destination Charters

 Spend a day on the water and enjoy a unique Vineyard experience with a seasoned, Coast Guard-licensed Captain.
 Discover places only accessible by boat.

 A party of four is ideal; a maximum of six is allowed by Coast Guard regulations.
-Bring the kids; it will likely be an experience not soon forgotten!
+Bring the kids; it will be an experience not soon forgotten!
 Bring a swim suit, towel, and lunch.
 A hat, sunscreen, and sweatshirt are recommended also.
 Cooler, ice, seltzer, and water will be available on board.
 Feel free to BYOB in moderation.
 Easy in and out of the water from the swim platform and ladder.
+Mask, snorkel, and fins on board (2).

-Departure for the Elizabeth Island destinations is generally from the Owen Park dock in Vineyard Haven, but an Edgartown departure can be arranged.
-Departure from Edgartown is from the Memorial Wharf adjacent to the Chappy Ferry.
+Departure is from the Owen Park dock in Vineyard Haven, but departure from Memorial Wharf in Edgartown can be arranged.
 Owen Park is easily accessible using the VTA bus to the Steamship Authority in Vineyard Haven.
 Free parking is available at the Tisbury Park and Ride on State Road in Tisbury.
 A five minute shuttle ride takes you to the Steamship Authority dock.
-It's an easy stroll down the beach to Owen Park dock in the Vineyard Haven harbor mooring field.
+It's an easy stroll down the beach to Owen Park dock in Vineyard Haven harbor.
+Cab or Uber makes it easy.

 Separating the Vineyard from Buzzards Bay, the Elizabeth Islands - Nonamessit, Naushon, Pasque, Nashawena, Penikese, and Cuttyhunk - were named for Queen Elizabeth in 1602 by Bartholomew Gosnold.
 They are a reminder of how the Vineyard looked centuries ago.
 There are few houses, fewer vehicles, and cows and deer often wander down to the shoreline.
 Though four of the islands are privately owned, there are remote beaches open to the public accessible only by boat.
 You can choose to visit one of those beaches for lunch and a swim or go all the way to Cuttyhunk, the farthest southwest of the islands.
 Or you can choose to see the Vineyard by sea, either east toward Cape Pogue, Katama, and Edgartown or west down the North Shore to Menemsha and Aquinnah.
 Either way, you can enjoy time on the water on a comfortable vessel and see the remarkable beauty of places difficult to access.